PBlanco/SafeSend/README.md

 - `allowedOrigins`: List of allowed CORS origins
 - `expirationDays`: Number of days before files are automatically deleted
 - `maxFileSize`: Maximum allowed file size for uploads

-## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-This means:

-- ✅ You can use this software freely
-- ✅ You can modify and distribute this software
-- ✅ You must share any modifications you make if you distribute the software
-- ✅ You must share any modifications if you use the software to provide a service over a network
-- ❌ You cannot use this code in proprietary/closed-source software
-- ❌ You cannot sell this software as a standalone product

-See the [LICENSE](LICENSE) file for details.